zhenyuanlu/zhenyuanlu.github.io/courses/ie6600-bos-su22.md

 If you have difficulty to keep up with any materials or homework for personal reasons please let me know early.
 If you or your friends/classmates who appears to be struggling, or having trouble coping with stress.
 We strongly encourage you to seek support at the [We Care](https://studentlife.northeastern.edu/we-care/){:target="\_blank"} program at NEU.
 At Northeastern, a student is never alone when struggling with a demanding situation.

 ***

-### homework
+### Homework

 There are 6 individual homework assignments.
 Due day will be posted with the homework.
 Late submission would not be accepted.
-Please let me know 72 hours in advance before the due day if you need extensions with a reasonable justification.
+Each student has one time 3-day extension per semester only applied on homework.
+This extension will be applied automatically.
+Please let me know 24 hours in advance before the due day if any emergencies or difficulties occur.

 Requests for regrades in writing will only be accepted no less than 10 days after receiving grade.
 Please send the instructor your NUID, and name with title “Request for regrade: HW+number” via email.
 The new grade may be lower than the original one.

 Please feel free to refer to any materials from my slides.
 You may discuss homework with your classmates, but all the assignments are supposed to completed by your own.
 Sharing of completed solutions will not be tolerated.
 Plagiarism will be considered, if solutions and project documentations with a very high degree of similarity with other student’s or materials online.
 Such academic dishonesty will be handled in accordance with university policies.